Thanos

 In creating Thanos, Starlin drew inspiration from Jack Kirby's New Gods series for DC Comics, particularly the character of Darkseid.
 Thanos is usually portrayed as a villain, although many stories depict him as believing his actions to be justified.
 Perhaps the character's best-known storyline is The Infinity Gauntlet (1991), the culmination of several story arcs that see him gather the six Infinity Gems and use them to kill half of the universe's population, including many of its heroes, to woo Mistress Death, the living embodiment of death in the Marvel Universe.
 Although these events were later undone, the storyline has remained one of the most popular published by Marvel.

-Debuting in the Bronze Age of comic books, the character has appeared in almost five decades of Marvel publications, as well as many media adaptations, including animated television series and video games.
+Debuting in the Bronze Age of comic books, the character has appeared in more than five decades of Marvel publications, as well as many media adaptations, including animated television series and video games.

 In the Marvel Cinematic Universe, the character was first played by Damion Poitier in the film The Avengers (2012) and then by Josh Brolin in Guardians of the Galaxy (2014), Avengers: Age of Ultron (2015), Avengers: Infinity War (2018), Avengers: Endgame (2019), and the first season of the animated series What If...?
 (2021).

-Origin
+Creation

 Writer-artist Jim Starlin conceived of Thanos of Titan during college psychology classes.
 As Starlin described:

 Starlin has admitted the character's look was influenced by Jack Kirby's Darkseid:

 Publication history

-Thanos's first appearance was in The Invincible Iron Man #55 (February 1973), featuring a story by Jim Starlin that was co-scripted by Mike Friedrich.
+Thanos debuted in The Invincible Iron Man #55 (February 1973), featuring a story by Jim Starlin that was co-scripted by Mike Friedrich.
 The storyline from that issue continued through Captain Marvel #25–33 (bi-monthly: March 1973 – Jan.
 1974), Marvel Feature #12 (Nov.
 1973), Daredevil #107 (Jan.
 1974), and Avengers #125 (July 1974).
 He returned in an extended storyline that spanned Strange Tales #178–181 (Feb.–Aug.
 1975), Warlock #9-11 (Oct.
 1975 – Jan.
 1976), Marvel Team Up #55 (March 1977), and the 1977 Annuals for Avengers and Marvel Two-in-One (Thanos does not actually appear until the end of Warlock #9).
-He was also featured in a short backup story in Logan's Run #6 (June 1977) and had a small role in the Death of Captain Marvel graphic novel (April 1982).
+He was also featured in a short backup story in Logan's Run #6 (June 1977) and had a small role in the graphic novel The Death of Captain Marvel (April 1982).